openbroadcaster/openbroadcaster.github.io/install.md

     5. Ensure media storage directories are writable by the web server.

-    6. In the web document root, create 'assets' and 'assets/uploads' directories.
-These directories should be writable by the web server.
+    6. In the web document root, create 'assets' and 'assets/uploads' directories writable by the web server.

     7. The database import includes one user. username is admin.
 The password must be updated.